milad-ai/db4032/syllabus.md

 - Speak with me before class
 - Raise your hand or speak up during class

+## Attendance and Participation

+Attendance is required, and exceeding four absences may result in a penalty of up to 2 points off your total grade.
+Active participation in both in-class activities and the online message board is highly encouraged.

 ## A note on self care.
 Please take care of yourself.
 Do your best to maintain a healthy lifestyle this semester by eating well, exercising, getting enough sleep and taking some time to relax.
 This will help you achieve your goals and cope with stress.

+Copyright
+© 2025.
+All rights reserved.